Partner

 Representative Experience

-• Defended a leading electric power development and operating company in federal court in New York and Virginia in a contract dispute.
+• Successfully defended a leading electric power development and operating company in federal court in the Southern District of New York and Eastern District of Virginia in a contract dispute, winning a motion to dismiss and a motion to transfer.

 • Served as lead trial counsel in the pro bono defense of an individual charged with second-degree murder in Montgomery County, Maryland.